Togg T10F: Interior

 The interior of the T10F is very similar to that of the T10X.
-The sedan offers an ultra-modern interior with 12.3-inch digital on-board instrumentation and a central touchscreen infotainment screen based on a huge 29-inch panoramic panel which covers the entire width of the dashboard.
+The interior offers 12.3-inch digital on-board instrumentation and a central touchscreen infotainment screen based on a 29-inch panoramic panel which covers the entire width of the dashboard.
 Added to this is a second 8-inch touch screen positioned further down for access to settings.
 The center console in a floating form has a rotary transmission selector on the side, a wireless charger, a button for the electronic parking brake, regenerative braking control and a touchpad.
 Standard equipment inside the vehicle also includes an on-board camera with voice activation and control.
 An infotainment system using artificial intelligence as well as Togg's Trumore digital platform incorporates a home automation (Smart Living) and ubiquitous technology system allowing the user to carry out multiple actions of daily life.
 The Trumore app allows access and use of the vehicle.
 The manufacturer offers a 12-speaker Meridian sound system inside its sedan.

 Batteries

 Togg offers two battery options for the T10F which correspond to a choice between a lithium-ion battery with a capacity of 52.4 kWh for a range of 350 km, or a larger lithium-ion battery with a capacity of 88.5 kWh providing a range of 623 km.
-The T10F has a charging capacity of up to 180 kW with a DC charger, allowing the battery to go from 20% to 80% in 28 minutes.
+The T10F has a charging capacity of up to 180 kW with a DC charger, allowing the battery to charge from 20% to 80% in 28 minutes.
 The batteries are produced at Siro in Gemlik, Bursa province.
 Siro's facilities are located alongside the Togg plant.
 Siro is a Togg subsidiary (50% owned) established in partnership with energy company Farasis Energy.
 Togg is also developing its own battery technology under the Trugo brand.